 |Just a few friends over for lunch.|

 • Some outreach that worked: last week’s letter to a priest in the Arlington Diocese who had published an article in Crisis magazine got back to us, and we had a very good hour-long conversation on the phone.
 He had to get off to attend to some of his duties, but will be coming to lunch on Monday.
+We may be able to arrange for a Justice University program at his parish.

 • As of this morning, we have had visitors from 57 different countries and 48 states and provinces in the United States and Canada to this blog over the past two months.
 Most visitors are from the United States, the United Kingdom, Canada, Japan, and India.
 The most popular postings this past week in descending order were “The American Chesterton, XVII: Sheen v.
 Radical Catholicism,” “Thomas Hobbes on Private Property,” “The Purpose of Production,” “The American Chesterton, XI: The Disciple of Common Sense,” and “The American Chesterton, XVI: What is Truth?”